Oriented Closed Polyhedral Maps and the Kitaev Model: Polyhedral maps

 The coboundary $\mathbf{Cb}$ is then obtained by transposing the relation $x\in\mathbf{Bd}(y)$. \end{defi}

 Notice that the edges of $\D(\Sigma)$ are naturally divided into two classes: the $ve$-type edges and the $ef$-type edges.
-Pairs of $ve$ edges organize into the edges of $\Sigma$ and pairs of $ef$ edges do so for the dual complex $\Sigma^*$, explaining the name "double" of $\Sigma$.
-The double $\D(\Sigma)$ is always free of double edges and loops.
+Pairs of $ve$ edges organize into the edges of $\Sigma$ and pairs of $ef$ edges do so for the dual complex $\Sigma^*$, explaining the name ``double'' of $\Sigma$.
+The double $\D(\Sigma)$ is always free of multiple edges and loops.

 Notice that every face of $\D(\Sigma)$ is a quadrangle.
-The faces of the double are precisely the sites of Definition \ref{def: site}.
+The faces of the double are precisely the sites of Definition~\ref{def: site}.
 They are just the vertices of the dual of the double.
+Therefore, every vertex of $\D(\Sigma)^*$ is 4-valent.